-In the event that human remains (inhumations, cremations, and isolated human remains) or an animal funerary feature are encountered during test excavations, the encounter will be treated in accordance with the terms of the BDA or NAGPRA POA and Protocols for the Treatment of Human Remains presented in this document.
+In the event that human remains (inhumations, cremations, and isolated human remains), funerary objects, an animal funerary feature, sacred ceremonial objects, objects of national or Tribal patrimony are encountered during test excavations, the encounter will be treated in accordance with the terms of the BDA or NAGPRA POA and Protocols for the Treatment of Human Remains presented in this document.
 All work in the vicinity (minimum of 100 ft) of the encounter will immediately cease, and the recovery of funerary remains will not proceed until instructions are received from Tribal representatives.